-In 1970, after fire damage and urban renewal removed the first building, the club move to its current location at 69 Holborn St. The layout room is 32 by 12 meters and contains three types of "O" Scale railway models, Standard Gauge or Main line, Trolley, and Narrow Gauge.
+In 1970, after fire damage and urban renewal removed the first building, the club move to its current location at 69 Holborn Avenue.
+The layout room is 32 by 12 meters and contains three types of "O" Scale railway models, Standard Gauge or Main line, Trolley, and Narrow Gauge.
 The Trolley and Narrow Gauge sections of the layout are under going major destruction and reconstruction and the town of Vicsburg no longer exists in order to make way for a larger Narrow Gauge section.

 The layout is meant to represent a fictitious railroad that runs through Canada - along the northern shore of Lake Erie from New York State to Michigan and is called the Lake Erie & International (LE&I).

 There are approximately 5000 feet of standard gauge track on the layout, all of which has been hand laid on home made wooden ties with four spikes in each tie.
 Twelve hundred feet of the track is main line and makes five loops around the building.

 All of the switches and other track work are also hand made by club members.
 The minimum curve radius is 6 feet (1.98m) and the maximum grade is three percent.

 A train traveling at a scale speed of 50 miles per hour will take 12 minutes to travel the full length of the main line.

 Four main line trains can be moved around the layout at once by the cab operators located in an elevated tower along the south wall of the building.
 Electrical power to the trains is supplied by a plug and jack system.
 As the train moves along the track from the telephone type plugs are moved from jack to jack through which power is supplied to the blocks.

 There are a total of 45 main line track blocks and many more in yard areas.